“Superstition is the poetry of life.” —Johann Wolfgang von Goethe

-The next morning we pedaled away from the lake’s shore and back into the mountains.
-Along the way we stumbled across a pick-up game of Kok-Boru, also known as goat Polo.
-As is the case with the version of Polo that most of us are more accustomed to, Kok-Boru is a team sport that is played on horseback.
-However, instead of a wooden or plastic ball, opposing teams attempt to score by driving the carcass of a goat down the field and into the opposing team’s goal.
-Interesting to say the least, but the game is incredibly popular throughout Central Asia.
-It keeps crowds on the edge of their seats… kind of like a good game our own American football — or ‘pigskin’ as the old adage says.
-You say ‘tə-mā-tō’ and I say ‘tə-mä-tō’.
+The next morning, we pedaled away from the lakeshore and back into the mountains.
+Along the way, we stumbled across a game of Kok-Boru, also known as goat polo.
+As is the case with the version of polo many are accustomed to, Kok-Boru is a team sport played on horseback.
+However, instead of a wooden or plastic ball, opposing teams attempt to score by hauling the carcass of a goat down the field and tossing it into the opposing team’s goal.
+It’s an interesting display of horsemanship, to say the least, and the game is incredibly popular throughout Central Asia.
+It keeps crowds on the edge of their seats, kind of like a good game of our own American football, or “pigskin,” as we call it back in the United States.

-Expedition Day 19: After meal prayer.
+Expedition Day 19: After-meal prayer.

-After 15 minutes of gestural small talk and laughter it started to rain.
+After 15 minutes of gestural small talk and laughter, it started to rain.
 We scrambled to get up and help them transport all of the dishes, baskets, and leftovers back up the hill to their vehicle.
-I realized there was a pause in the action as the grandmother — a glassy eyed wise woman of about 90 — was leading a prayer.
-We stopped and payed respect.
-Later I learned that at the end of a meal, a quick prayer may be said.
-This is done to honor family ancestors.
-Hands are held out, palms up, and then everyone at the table covers their face in unison while saying a few words.
+I realized there was a pause in the action as the grandmother, a glassy-eyed, wise woman of about 90, was leading a prayer.
+We stopped and paid respect.
+Later, I learned that at the end of a meal, Kyrgyz may say a quick prayer to honor family ancestors.
+They hold out their hands, palms up, and then everyone at the table covers their face in unison while saying a few words together.

 Expedition Day 20: Damnit, don’t whistle.

-Once we descended below the treeline, we stopped to chat with Masta, a shepherd standing at the roadside with a long cane and a furry dappled sheep hide draped at his waist.
-He invited us in for chai and proceeded to roll a cigarette from a scrap of what looked like the funny pages.
-The tea was strong and the charades lively.
-As entertainment, he demonstrated his veteran jujitsu skills on Lucas.
-Joel decided to partake in a funny paper cigarette.
-Masta assured us it was tobacco.
-I drifted in thought at some point during the experience.
-I realized I’d whistled a few bars as I walked into the room.
-Damnit, “why!?”
+Once we descended below the treeline, we stopped to chat with Maksat, a shepherd standing at the roadside with a long cane and a dappled sheepskin draped at his waist.
+He invited us in for tea and proceeded to roll a cigarette from a scrap of newspaper that looked like the comics section.
+Maksat poured each of us a strong cup of black tea, and our charades-based conversation grew livelier as Maksat demonstrated his jiu-jitsu skills on Lucas.
+Joel decided to partake in the funny paper cigarette.
+He assured the rest of us that it was indeed tobacco.
+I drifted in thought at some point during the experience and realized that when I walked into Maksat’s house, I’d whistled a few notes.
+Damnit, “Why!?”
 I thought to myself.